 Site Rep Elections

-Brighton and Hove Allotment Federation thanks the Site Reps for their hard work throughout the year and hopes these election processes will endorse Site Reps and give them greater backing in their role or alternatively opens up the role to fresh volunteers.
+We wish to thank Site Reps for their hard work throughout the year and hopes the election process will endorse Site Reps and give them greater backing in their role or alternatively opens up the role to fresh volunteers.

 Brighton & Hove Site Rep Elections

-The 2014 Allotment Strategy requires that every Allotment site should have Site Representatives who are elected by the allotment holders at the site by means of a ballot.
+The 2014 Allotment Strategy requires that every Allotment site should have Site Representatives who are elected by the allotment holders at the site.

-Brighton & Hove Allotment Federation have ultimate responsibility for elections and ensuring site representatives are elected through a transparent process.
-BHAF may choose to devolve responsibility for site elections to site associations or similar bodies, where these exist, but will ensure that a BHAF or a BHAF delegate supervises the process.
+Brighton & Hove Allotment Federation and Brighton and Hove City Council have ultimate responsibility for elections and ensuring site representatives are elected through a transparent process.
+However responsibility for site elections can be devolved to site associations or similar bodies, where these exist.

-All allotment holders are given the opportunity to stand as a candidate for the election.
+All allotment holders should be given the opportunity to stand as a candidate for the election.
 Allotment holders are a diverse bunch and diversity in site representation is encouraged.

 Re-elections should take place every 2 years or when a site rep hands in their resignation, whichever is sooner.
+If a Site Rep leaves mid term, the Association or Allotment Officer can appoint someone pending an election at the next AGM.
 On some larger sites, there may be two or more joint elected representatives.

-When an election process starts, notices will be displayed on the gates of the site for 4 weeks calling for nominations, and an email sent to tenants at the site.
-Formal nominations or self nominations should be emailed to email@example.com
+When an election process starts, notices should be displayed on the gates of the site calling for nominations, and if possible an email sent to all tenants at the site.

 Current Site Reps are automatically nominated unless they ask otherwise.